RamsinghLab/atacseeker_app/project_notes.md

 i feel this is a good direction for the pipeline, and i should figure out how to implement tim's idea.

 ### csaw ###

+`csaw` actually was written for ChIP-seq data but we appropriate it for atacseq data as the same assumptions apply. in it's basic form, `csaw` does read counting in windows along the chromosome and then uses `limma`'s negative-binomial model to find differential binding regions across experiments.